Which city is cheaper, Baltimore or Fort Lauderdale?

 Also in Baltimore, these are the prices for nightlife and alcohol related activities from various tour providers:

-When comparing the travel costs between Fort Lauderdale and Baltimore, we can see that Fort Lauderdale is more expensive.
+When comparing the travel costs between Fort Lauderdale and Baltimore, we can see that Baltimore is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in North America, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Baltimore and Fort Lauderdale are popular destinations to visit in the summer with plenty of activities.
 Many travelers come to Fort Lauderdale for the beaches, snorkeling, and the family-friendly experiences.
+Also, many visitors come to Baltimore in the summer for the city activities and the family-friendly experiences.

 It's quite sunny in Baltimore.
 The sun comes out a lot this time of the year in Fort Lauderdale.
 Fort Lauderdale usually receives more sunshine than Baltimore during summer.
 Fort Lauderdale gets 316 hours of sunny skies, while Baltimore receives 283 hours of full sun in the summer.